ncurrault/pcds-2048/README.md

-2048-pics
+pcds-2048
 =========

-This is a 2048 game template to use pictures instead of numbers.
+This is a 2048 game template to use pictures of PCDS teachers instead of the standard numbers.